Glo-Foundation/glo-wallet/README.md

 npm run dev
 ```

+### 7\.
+Access the UI

+Open your web browser and navigate to `http://localhost:3000` to access the Glo Wallet UI.

 ## Environment Variables

 Environment variables are stored in [Vercel](https://vercel.com/glodollar/glo-wallet/settings/environment-variables).
 The easiest way to retrieve them is to use the [Vercel CLI](https://vercel.com/docs/cli) and run `vercel env pull`.
 Make sure you link your repo first with `vercel link`.